Clearwire considering skipping interest payments

-Clearwire Corp said it is "actively considering" whether or not to make an interest payment on June 1 on about $4.5 billion of outstanding debt, according to a proxy filing on Friday.
+Clearwire Corp said it is "actively considering" whether or not to make an interest payment on June 1 on about $4.5 billion (2.9 billion pounds) of outstanding debt, according to a proxy filing on Friday.

 The wireless provider also disclosed it had received an unsolicited bid from a "strategic buyer" to acquire spectrum leases for $1 billion to $1.5 billion.